-McConnell says it’s ‘highly unlikely’ he’d fill Biden SCOTUS vacancy if GOP retakes Senate
+McConnell says it's 'highly unlikely' he'd fill Biden SCOTUS vacancy in 2024 if GOP retakes Senate

 - Oops!Something went wrong.Please try again later.